Career Pathway Selection

 • Given the limited time available, there is a significant risk that the government may rely on subject scores to determine career paths and place students in senior schools.
 Relying on the performance of children in certain subjects to dictate their career pathways is not only shortsighted but a fundamental misunderstanding of how interests, skills, and potential develop.
 This approach overlooks the complex factors that influence academic performance, such as test-taking anxiety, teaching quality, socio-economic background, and even natural aptitude, which may have little to do with a child’s true passion or long-term potential.
 For example, a child who struggles with mathematics due to a lack of access to quality resources may still excel in creative or interpersonal fields.
 By pushing children into careers based solely on their performance in narrow academic criteria, adults risk stifling their interests and preventing them from discovering satisfying, meaningful careers.
 In the short term, this can lead to disengagement, burnout, and lower self-esteem.
 In the long term, society suffers as individuals are channeled into jobs that do not reflect their strengths or desires, potentially leading to widespread dissatisfaction, underperformance, and a workforce devoid of innovation and personal fulfillment.

 • Since the rollout of CBC, it has become common for poorly planned resources to be quickly created and released at key moments in the curriculum, including course-work and reference materials, exams, and other learning resources and tools.
 Due to the urgency to address immediate needs, quality assurance is often compromised.
-This has, often, led to students and their support groups using either incorrect, superficial, or low-quality materials, which don’t support revision and learning ahead.
+This has, often, led to students and their support groups using either incorrect, superficial, or low-quality materials, which are inadequate for revision and learning ahead.
 The same is likely to happen in 2025 for career pathways, and for rollout of Senior School.
 Currently, career materials are mainly for older persons, focusing more on the work environment and offering little about academic preparation.
-The language used is complex, and the concepts are presented ways that are hard for Junior Secondary students to understand. support tools like aptitude and personality tests only cover small parts of the career planning process.
+The language used is complex, and the concepts are presented ways that are hard for Junior Secondary students to understand.
+Support tools like aptitude and personality tests only cover small parts of the career planning process.
 Available online materials are not comprehensive and spread across different sites, making it hard to find everything in one place.
 Even adults with work experience struggle to understand the process.
 To address these challenges, many educators may, knowlingly or unknowingly, be forced to adopt temporary, substandard solutions from entrepreneurs out for quick profits, without considering their impact on students, and at high costs to unsuspecting parents/guardians.

 • If the existing curriculum framework is followed, learners will also be required to choose schools that offer the career pathways, tracks, and subjects that they are interested in.
 With barely a year to go, the government has yet to provided clear guidelines on school categorization, even though learners are expected to transition to Senior School at the beginning of 2026.
 This is causing untold anxiety not just for learners and parents/guardians but also for schools as they cannot plan properly or early enough to have the right facilities and resources for effective education.